aricodes-oss/aricodes/content/posts/building-a-pi-cluster.md

 }
 {{< /code >}}

 The hostnames and IP addresses will vary based on your network setup, so make sure you adjust those as needed.
+After that's set up, give every node one last reboot and you'll be good to go!
+Your nodes will now communicate amongst themselves and schedule tasks based on the available resources on each node.

+# What now?

+Now is up to your imagination.
+You can use this cluster for pretty much anything you would use any other system with Docker installed on it for.
+I've personally got mine running Plex media server, the AV seed ingest project, my dynamic DNS agent, and a couple of Twitch/Discord bots.

+I highly recommend reading the companion post to this one, describing [the insane brute-force search I built this for](/posts/axiom-verge-cluster-computation/).